Mmd4J/Mmd4J/README.md

 ### Hi there 👋

-Im a Java & Kotlin & Python developer.
+Im a Java & C# developer.

 - 🔭 I’m currently working on Minecraft plugins (Some of them are here too!)
 - 🌱 I’m currently learning AI?